4 Year Old Waking in the Middle of the Night

 I wonder what is making her wake up?
 It may be that something happens at that time of night that wakes her -- noise or light?
 Or it may be that it is three hours since she fell asleep, which means she is transitioning into the next sleep cycle, and so she wakes up.
 So she is in a light stage of the sleep cycle and is waking up looking for the same conditions that helped her fall asleep to begin with.

-And if she does wake up, I would NOT reproduce the bedtime routine by telling her a story again etc. I would simply go in to her room as soon as she wakes up, hug her and tuck her in, and say that it's sleeptime.
+And if she does wake up, I would NOT reproduce the bedtime routine by telling her a story again etc. I would simply go in to her room as soon as she wakes up, hug her and tuck her in, and say that it's sleepy time.
 If she insists on cold water, simply say that she can have cold water in the morning, but right now she can have a sip of the water that is always by her bed in the sippy cup.
-If she wants a story, tell her that is only at bedtime.
+(Although nothing wrong with putting an ice cube in it.)
+If she wants a story, tell her that stories are only at bedtime.